-Laurence Cox is Senior Lecturer in Sociology, National University of Ireland Maynooth.
+Laurence Cox is Associate Professor in Sociology, National University of Ireland Maynooth.
 A long-time activist, he co-founded the social movement journal Interface and researches popular struggles for a better world.
 He is co-author of We Make Our Own History: Marxism, Social Movements and the Twilight of Neoliberalism (Pluto, 2014) and co-editor of Revolution in the Air?: 1968 in the Global North (Pluto, 2018).
+With Alf Gunvald Nilsen he edits the Pluto Press series Social Movements / Activist Research.

 1968 was the highpoint of a cycle of popular struggles that shook edifices of power across the world.
 In this blog, Laurence Cox records the struggles that challenged racism and patriarchy, colonialism, heteronormativity and authoritarianism.Read full article